 View our Categories page.

-The categories are organised as much as possible by what an item is, as opposed to what it’s for or what it’s made of.
+The categories are organized as much as possible by what an item is, as opposed to what it’s for or what it’s made of.

 For example, let’s take a vintage Christmas mug:

-Here's how it would look when adding or editing a listing:
+Here's how it would look while adding or editing a listing:

 When adding or editing a listing, as you type in what the item is, we’ll show you lists of categories to choose from.

-If you’d like to see all of the available categories, we’re keeping a text version of it up to date here.
+If you’d like to see all of the available categories, we’re keeping a text version up to date here.